scummvm/scummvm/doc/docportal/help/faq.rst

 How do I know if I can play my game using ScummVM?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The best place to check is the `Compatibility page <https://www.scummvm.org/compatibility/>`_ on our website.
+The best place to check is the `Compatibility page <https://www.scummvm.org/compatibility/>`_ on the ScummVM website.

 I have saved games from when I played the original game - can I use these with ScummVM?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^